-Six Days in the Dome - The Redux
+Six Days in the Dome III - presented by SWORD

-Will be a World Class, Six-day race that will take place August 23-August 31, 2019, at the amazing Pettit National Ice Center in Milwaukee, Wisconsin.
-The Pettit Center has a state of the art 443+ meter indoor track that will be the ideal setting for world record attempts.
-We will have approximately 150 elite runners from across the globe that will competing and attempting to break existing World, National, or Age Group records in the 24-hour, 48-hour and 6-day events.
+Will be a World Class, Six-day race that will take place July 23-August 1, 2020, at the amazing Pettit National Ice Center in Milwaukee, Wisconsin.
+The Pettit Center has a state of the art 443+ meter indoor oval that will be the ideal setting for world record attempts.
+We will have a total of approximately 180 elite runners from across the globe that will competing and attempting to break existing World, National, or Age Group records in the 24-hour, 48-hour and 6-day events.
+A special Invitation Only 24 hour will kick things off on Thursday, July 23, followed by 24/48h on July 24, and the feature 6day will begin on Sunday July 26.

 Our 2019 event is the second edition of “Six Days in the Dome”.
 The first was held in August 2014 in Anchorage Alaska at the Alaska Dome, and was highlighted by Joe Fejes breaking the American Record for six-day with his 580 mile performance.
 (Joe subsequently ran even further in 2015 with a 606 mile performance at the EMU 6-day race held in Balatonfured, Hungary.)